 Group Health Cooperative

-Group Health, established in 1947, is a nonprofit, consumer-governed, staff model HMO.
+Group Health, established in 1947, is a nonprofit, consumer-governed, integrated care delivery system.
 We are the only residency in our organization, and our residents benefit from experience with a wide range of specialists and generalists, with an emphasis on 1:1 teaching and direct “hands-on” learning.
 Group Health sets the benchmark for provision of care in a medical home model.
-We have the highest level of accreditation by the National Committee for Quality Assurance and consistently ranks among the top few managed care programs nationally.
+We have the highest level of accreditation by the National Committee for Quality Assurance and consistently rank among the top few managed care programs nationally.
 Group Health’s approach to quality includes state-of-the-art clinical information systems organizing clinical data to facilitate population-based and evidence-based care.

 Our core residency faculty includes nine family physicians, two social workers and a pharmacist, supported by a full range of affiliated specialists.
 The faculty family physicians maintain their own clinical practices at least half-time to ensure continued excellence of skills.
 Several of our faculty members have added qualifications in adolescent, sports, and geriatric medicine.